 Few things make a Texas girl swoon more than good BBQ, country music and fried food on a stick.
-February is here, which means it’s time to dust off those cowboy boots and get ready for the biggest festival in Houston, the Houston Livestock Show and Rodeo.
+Rodeo season is here, which means it’s time to dust off those cowboy boots and get ready for the biggest festival in Houston, the Houston Livestock Show and Rodeo.
 Since it began in 1932, the Rodeo has grown into a 25-day event that includes carnival rides, finger-licking good Texas foods, livestock shows, shopping, a wine garden, musical performances and of course, the Rodeo itself.

 Leading up to the Rodeo is the world’s largest BBQ cookoff that includes more than 250 international teams smoking and grilling famous Texas brisket, chicken and ribs.
 In addition to attracting more than 2.6 million spectators, the Rodeo also welcomes nearly 500 cowboys who compete for $748,000 in prizes and a spot in the National Rodeo Finals in Las Vegas.

 Legends like Gene Autrey, Reba McIntyre, Elvis Presley, Roy Rogers, Garth Brooks and “King of Country,” George Strait have all graced the Texas-sized, star-shaped Rodeo stage.
 More recently, the Rodeo has introduced artists outside the country genre with performances from The Chainsmokers, Cardi B, Fifth Harmony and OneRepublic.
 The 2020 Rodeo lineup will include show-stopping performances from Willie Nelson, Lizzo, Maren Morris, Marshmello, Dierks Bentley and others.